fzhao4/hello-world/README.md

+##Hello, everyone!

+This is my staring point of data science journey.
+Please enjoy everything I share and let us learn from each other!

 # Welcome to GitHub

 Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
 Let’s learn how this all works by building and publishing your first GitHub Pages website!